 If I billed MCCs or insurance companies, which includes extensive time to secure authorization to provide treatment, I would have to recoup those associated labor costs from you.
 Further, MMCs or insurance companies typically pay only a percentage of an actual bill, which forces agencies to further raise their fees.

 MCCs require therapists to justify and convince utilization review professionals before treatment is approved or continued.
-This is expensive and time consuming for the me.
+This is expensive and time consuming for me.
 It’s also time consuming for my clients who may be required to continue their therapy in “fits and starts.”

 I don’t like unexpected bills, and I’m sure you don’t.
 Nobody does.